MauiJerry/BaumerLaser/README.md

 1) Baumer uses Little Endian binary format for the data packets, while "network format" standard is BigEndian.
 Easy enough for struct module to handle
 2) Web interface provides IP address/port for UDP - this is the TARGET device for 1:1 communication.
 NOT broadcast.

+BaumerOM70.OM70Datum:
+  module defines a subclass of namedTuple and methods to extract and create from a Binary Buffer, such as returned by a socket receive.
+Methods are also provided to format the data as a Dictionary and json.
+CONSTANTS are provided to access either the tuple by index or dictionary by name.
+Module also includes a method to generate random Datum and some simple testing.

+NOTE: method does NOT catch any execptions, as might happen if the provided buffer does not contain correct data.